MrTorex/MrTorex/README.md

 Currently I'm learning such languages as C/C++, C#, Python, Javascript, etc.

-My main goal is to create something really cool in the sphere of games.
+My main goal is to create something really cool and new in the sphere of games.
 It's my dream since I've been 10 y.o.

 I have a lot of experience in creating easy games in Clickteam Fusion Developer, some visual novels in Ren'Py and Unity.